teks/squadron-commander/HOWTOPLAY.md

-Each ship has a combat value, an abstract measurement of its weapons and other tactical capabilities, as modified by damage to these systems and the crew's morale; it is given in `ls` and `sh` output by `CV=` followed by a number.
+Each ship has a combat value, an abstract measurement of its weapons and other tactical capabilities, as modified by damage to these systems and the crew's morale.
+This is shown as eg `CV=0.93` in `ls` and `sh` output.
 The sum of all the combat values on a side is the total damage inflicted, divided evenly among the other side's vessels.

 The damage inflicted is modified by two randomized factors: